Multiplication And Division With Negative Numbers

 The rules for multiplication and division with negative numbers extend to more advanced mathematical concepts like exponents and roots:

 • Negative Exponents: A negative exponent indicates a reciprocal.
-For example, x<sup>-n</sup> = 1/x<sup>n</sup>.
+Here's one way to look at it: x<sup>-n</sup> = 1/x<sup>n</sup>.

 • Example: 2<sup>-3</sup> = 1/2<sup>3</sup> = 1/8